Fields

 System fields cannot be given a different name / API identifier.

-Computed field
+Computed fields

 Produces a value according to a Gelly code snippet using other field values.

-In Gadget, a validation is an extension of field component of a model that helps prevent the entry of malformed or inconsistent data into your system.
+In Gadget, validation is an extension of the field component of a model that helps prevent the entry of malformed or inconsistent data into your system.
 When modifying records, Gadget verifies that any new data satisfies the validations defined for each field.
 If an action attempts to write invalid data, it will be unsuccessful, and the invalid data will not be saved.

 Validations play a crucial role in maintaining data integrity and ensuring that only valid and coherent data is stored in your system.
 They serve as a safeguard against incorrect or incompatible data and facilitate a smooth user experience by providing clear feedback on data entry errors.